remyroy/CDDA-Game-Launcher/README.md

 The launcher will automatically check for updated version on start.
 If it finds one, the launcher will prompt you to update.
 You can always download [the latest version on github](https://github.com/remyroy/CDDA-Game-Launcher/releases).
 Those using the portable version will have to manually download and manually update the launcher.

+### The launcher keeps crashing when I start it.
+What can I do?

+You might need to delete your configs file to work around this issue.
+That filename is `configs.db` and it is located in `%LOCALAPPDATA%\CDDA Game Launcher\`.
+Some users have reported and encountered unrelated starting issues.
+In some cases, running a debug version of the launcher to get more logs might help to locate the issue.
+[Creating an issue about this](https://github.com/remyroy/CDDA-Game-Launcher/issues) is probably the way to go.

 ### Will you make a Linux or macOS version?

 Most likely not.
 You can check [the linux issue](https://github.com/remyroy/CDDA-Game-Launcher/issues/329) and [the mac issue](https://github.com/remyroy/CDDA-Game-Launcher/issues/73) for more information.